JAnicaTZ/TreeOfKnowledge/TREE-HANDBOOK-SUMMARY.md

 «First understand what TREE already is.
 Then verify it.
 Only afterward propose what it might become. 🌳»

-Recommended reading:

-«README → ORIGIN → PROPOSITIONAL QUICK START → FOUNDER RESPONSIBILITIES → SOURCE CODE»
+«README → ORIGIN → PROPOSITIONAL QUICK START → FOUNDER RESPONSIBILITIES → USE CASE 01 → SOURCE CODE»

+Supplementary collaboration context:

+«TREE GROUP CHRONICLE»

 Recommended technical learning: